-Squirrels will oftentimes carry the produce out of your garden to consume it.
+Squirrels can be very difficult to keep out of your garden.
+Squirrels will oftentimes carry the fruits and vegetables right out of your garden to eat them.
 If you keep noticing that you are missing tomatoes that you thought we almost ripe, you can bet it’s a squirrel.

 Our Current Setup to Keep Critters Out of The Garden